rmoyano/sshforeveryone/chapter1.md

 ##Testing environment##
 In the examples we will be using the following software versions:
+Client machine
 - *Operative system*: Debian GNU/Linux 8.6 Jessie (Stable).
 - *OpenSSH client*: 1:6.7p1-5+deb8u3
+Server machine
+We are goint to use OpenBSD as server because it is the main operative system where OpenSSH is developed and tested.
+2- Because I want to show interoperability
+3- Because I use this OS.

+- *Operative system*: OpenBSD 6.0.
+- *OpenSSH server*: 1:6.7p1-5+deb8u3